SysAdminOkuns/cohort030/Readme.md

-This cohort is super quite.
+This is a simple text file.